PumpkinPounder/Pumpkin-Upload-It/README.md

 # 📌 Overview

-Pumpkin Uploader is a Windows Python GUI app for preparing and uploading torrent packs.
+Pumpkin Upload It is a Windows Python GUI app for preparing and uploading torrent packs.

 It is designed for uploaders who already have a folder prepared with videos and a `scr` folder containing preview images or animated WEBP previews.